USAA auto loans review

 - Car buying service.
-USAA’s car buying service powered by TrueCar to make it easier to find the car that matches your needs and help you qualify for a 0.5% rate discount.
+USAA’s car buying service powered by TrueCar makes it easier to find the car that matches your needs and helps you qualify for a 0.5% rate discount.

 - Hold off on repayments for 60 days.
-You have the option to defer your car loan for as long as 60 days before your repayments kick in.
+You have the option to defer repayments on your car loan for as long as 60 days before they kick in.

 - Long terms available.
 You can finance a vehicle for as long as 84 months as long as you meet the minimum requirements.